 And some slightly more straightforward questions:

-How long is a coaching session?
+How long is a coaching session for lawyers?

 Traditionally coaching sessions have lasted from 1 hour to 2 hours, 90 minutes.
 However, it can be more productive to just purchase a block of time, and use that time as circumstances dictate, for example, some weeks a 30-minute telephone call might be all you need to overcome an obstacle, on another occasion, you might need two hours face to face to really make progress.